Employers and Paid Maternity Leave: Explainedachkarlaw-admin

-In Canada, employers are not currently obligated to provide wages to their employees on maternity or parental leave.
-Employees are able to take however much pregnancy or parental leave that they would like to, within a maximum amount, but that leave will be without pay if they don’t claim employment insurance benefits.
+In Canada, employers are not currently required to pay wages to employees who are on maternity or parental leave.
+Employees have the option to take a certain amount of pregnancy or parental leave, up to a maximum limit, but this leave will be unpaid unless they apply for employment insurance benefits.

 While parental benefits can be shared between parents, maternity benefits cannot.
 Parental benefits can either be claimed as standard or extended benefits, depending on how many weeks the parent wants to be on leave for.

 For both maternity leave and standard parental leave, individuals can claim 55% of their usual salary, up to $638 a week.
 For maternity leave, these benefits last up to 15 weeks, and for parental leave, the benefits can last up to 40 weeks.
 For the extended benefit parental leave plan, 33% of the parent’s usual salary can be claimed for up to 69 weeks, for up to $383 per week.

 By claiming employment insurance during parental and maternity leave, new parents take a cut to their regular pay.
 As well, in Ontario, maternity (or pregnancy) leave can last up to 17 weeks, and parental leave can last up to 63 weeks.
 Parents may need to choose to take weeks off of work without pay if they need to take the full amount of leave and do not want to take a reduced rate for the full number of weeks.